contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/03_test/01_chain-requests.md

 * From HAR: click on `Import > Import HAR 1.2` and let the app guide you.
 HAR can be exported from Chrome DevTools in the Network tab by right-clicking the history and selecting `Save as HAR with content` so you can play with your API with Chrome then import the corresponding scenario in Restlet Client!
-Learn more in our dedicated tutorial: [Build an API test for your Web application](../../tutorials/test-web-api)
+Learn more in the dedicated tutorial: [Build an API test for your Web application](../../tutorials/test-web-api)

 * Add existing requests (into a container): if you have already saved API requests and want to create multiple scenarios from the same requests, you can click on the contextual menu next to the scenario's name and select `Add existing requests`.
 You can